polyaxon/polyaxon/site/docs/guides/archlinux-kubeadm.md

 ## Add nvidia capabilities

-If you use nvidia cards you need to add support for them in kubernetes:
+If you use nvidia cards you need to add support for them in Kubernetes:

 ```bash
 kubectl create -f https://raw.githubusercontent.com/NVIDIA/k8s-device-plugin/1.0.0-beta/nvidia-device-plugin.yml